Tlaloxx/Tools-for-Data-Analysis/Growth EDA Framework.md

 # 🌱 GROWTH — Exploratory Data Analysis (EDA) Framework
 *By Tlaloc Alvarez*

-> ### How to Use This Framework
+> **How to Use This Framework**
-> Follow the **GROWTH** steps sequentially to guide your exploratory data analysis from defining goals to sharing actionable insights.
-Start by clarifying your objective, review your dataset thoroughly, then optimize and clean your data using the **CLEAN** framework.
-Analyze the data deeply, visualize key findings clearly, and finish by reporting insights with recommendations.
-This ensures a structured, clear, and replicable workflow for any dataset.
+> Follow the **GROWTH** steps sequentially to guide your exploratory data analysis — from defining your goal to sharing actionable insights.
+Use the **CLEAN** method during the Optimize step to ensure data quality.
+This workflow applies to any dataset and promotes clarity, structure, and reproducibility.

 ---

-### **G — Goal of Analysis**
+## G — Goal of the Analysis
+> Clarify what you’re solving and why.

-- Identify the problem or question to solve
+- Define the core question or problem
-- Understand project context and scope
+- Understand the project's context and scope
-- Specify dataset source(s)
+- Identify dataset(s) and data sources
-- Identify stakeholders and team members
+- List stakeholders and collaborators
-- Document clear goals
+- Document goals and success criteria

 ---

-### **R — Review the Data**
+## R — Review the Data
+> Explore your data before making changes.

-- Check dataset size and data types
+- Check dataset shape and types
 - Understand variable meanings
-- Preview sample values and patterns
+- Preview sample values and detect patterns
-- Assess data quality: missing values, outliers
+- Assess missing values and outliers
-- Note initial observations
+- Note early insights or concerns

 ---

-### **O — Optimize the Data**
+## O — Optimize the Data (CLEAN Framework)
-C — Conceptualize the dataset
+> Prepare your dataset using the **CLEAN** method:

+- **C — Conceptualize**: Understand the structure and role of each variable
-L — Locate missing, duplicates, irrelevant data
+- **L — Locate**: Find missing values, duplicates, irrelevant entries
-E — Evaluate outliers and issues
+- **E — Evaluate**: Examine outliers and problematic records
-A — Augment with new features
+- **A — Augment**: Add new features, encode variables, transform values
-N — Note all changes made
+- **N — Note**: Document all changes for traceability

 ---

-### **W — Work the Data**
+## W — Work the Data
-- Univariate analysis (distributions, summaries)
-- Bivariate analysis (correlations, cross-tabs)
+> Analyze your data to uncover patterns and relationships.

+- **Univariate**: Distributions, frequencies, averages
+- **Bivariate**: Correlations, comparisons, cross-tabs
-- Multivariate analysis (clustering, PCA, heatmaps)
+- **Multivariate**: Clusters, PCA, heatmaps
-- Apply relevant statistical tests
+- Run basic statistical tests as needed

 ---

-### **T — Tell with Visuals**
+## T — Tell with Visuals
-- Select appropriate, clear charts
+> Communicate findings using clear visuals.

+- Use appropriate charts (bar, line, scatter, map, etc.)
-- Build simple, interactive dashboards
+- Build simple dashboards or filtered views
-- Highlight main patterns and insights
+- Highlight key insights with labels and color
-- Keep visuals clean and focused
+- Avoid clutter and keep visuals clean

 ---

-### **H — Highlight Results**
+## H — Highlight Results
+> Share insights, conclusions, and next steps.

-- Summarize key insights and their implications
+- Summarize key findings and their impact
-- Document hypotheses tested and conclusions
+- Report tested hypotheses and results
-- Note analysis limitations and risks
+- Note limitations or risks
-- Propose next steps or recommendations
+- Suggest recommendations or follow-up actions
-- Organize files and documentation for reuse
+- Organize files for reuse and sharing